 Topics in physics and astronomy of interest to non-majors that are not regularly offered.
 May be repeated for degree credit for a maximum of 12 credits, given different topics.
+Offered as needed.

 220 Fundamentals of Physics I.

 Introduction to Newtonian mechanics, fluids, and thermodynamics.
 Includes lecture and laboratory components.
 Expects competency in high school algebra, geometry, and trigonometry.